shrishivam2811/N-Queens/README.md

 The time complexity of the backtracking algorithm is O(N^2).
 The space complexity is O(N^2).

 # References
-1.Wikipedia - Eight queens puzzle
-2.GeeksforGeeks - N-Queen Problem
+Wikipedia - Eight queens puzzle & GeeksforGeeks - N-Queen Problem